 - Bullock, L.G.
 Historical Map of Ireland.
 Edinburgh: Bartholomew and Son, 1969.
 Print.

 - Magnusson, Magnus.
 Chambers Biographical Dictionary 5th edition.
 Edinburgh: W & R Chambers, 1990.
 Print.

 - Bowman, George Ernest.
 The Mayflower Reader A Selection of Articales from The Mayflower Descendent.
 Baltimore: Genealogical Publishing.
 Print.

 - Colletta, John P. They Came In Ships.
 Salt Lake City: Ancestry, 1993.
 Print.

 - Harris, Ruth-Ann and B. Emer O'Keefe.
 The Search for Missing Friends Irish Immigrant Advertisements Placed in the Boston Pilot Volume II 1851-1853.
 Boston, MA: New England Historic Genealogical Society, 1991.
 Print.

 The Callahan Family Crest was acquired from the Houseofnames.com archives.
 The Callahan Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 4 April 2015 at 02:11.
+This page was last modified on 15 January 2016 at 19:51.